fb-pixel-img

 Compost can also help conserve natural resources.
 It boosts soil’s ability to retain moisture and significantly reduces water demand.
 “Aerobic composting is amazing,” says Lily Pollans, an urban planner at Hunter College in New York City who researches municipal waste policy.
 “The food breaks down in an environment with oxygen and the end result is a high-quality soil amendment that can reintroduce the nutrients into the soil—it’s true circularity.”

-Composting can also help draw attention to just how many meals and scraps we throw away.
+A food waste composting project can also help draw attention to just how many meals and scraps we throw away.
 On average, U.S. households waste around one-third of all food they purchase—that’s around $240 billion hitting the bin each year.4

 In addition to saving lots of cash, composting can create jobs.
 According to analysis from the Institute for Local Self Reliance, composting operations can create two times as many jobs as landfills and four times as many jobs as waste incineration.5

-While compost does release some carbon dioxide as organic matter decays, it’s proportional to the amount that the discarded fruits and veggies absorbed up while growing.
+While compost of composting food waste does release some carbon dioxide as organic matter decays, it’s proportional to the amount that the discarded fruits and veggies absorbed up while growing.
 “It’s important to think about them being biogenic emissions,” says Callie Babbitt, a sustainability researcher at Rochester Institute of Technology.
 “When food is produced, this is the growth of plant matter that takes up carbon dioxide—so when it degrades, it’s a net-neutral action.”

 How to compost food waste at home